15249_hiv treatement and care_policy brief for web

 6.4.3 Laboratory

-Electronic communication can be considered to transfer test results and reduce delays in acting on results of early infant diagnosis and other essential laboratory tests (conditional recommendation, low quality evidence).
+Electronic communication can be considered to transfer test results and reduce delays in acting on results of early

 6.5 Retention in care

-Programmes should provide community support for people living with HIV to improve retention in HIV care (strong recommendation, low quality evidence).
+Programmes should provide community support for people living with HIV to improve retention in HIV care (strong

 The following community-level interventions have demonstrated benefit in improving retention in care:• package of community-based interventions2 (children: low quality evidence, adults: very low quality evidence)• adherence clubs3 (moderate quality evidence) • extra care for high risk persons (very low quality evidence).
-6.6 Adherence

-Adherence support interventions should be provided to people on ART (strong recommendation, moderate quality evidence).
+Adherence support interventions should be provided to people on ART (strong recommendation, moderate quality

 The following interventions have demonstrated effectiveness in improving adherence and virological suppression:• peer counsellors (moderate quality evidence)• mobile phone text messages (moderate quality evidence)• reminder devices (moderate quality evidence)• cognitive behavioural therapy (moderate quality evidence)• behavioural skills training / medication adherence training (moderate quality evidence)• fixed-dose combinations and once-daily regimens (moderate quality evidence).
-Delivering HIV services to adolescents

 The updated guidelines emphasize providing adolescent-friendly health services within HIV settings to increase